nospig/WeatherStation/README.md

 [2.8" TFT non touch version](https://www.aliexpress.com/item/33012793224.html?spm=a2g0s.9042311.0.0.34684c4dUx5EOb)
 [BME280 sensor](https://www.aliexpress.com/item/32849462236.html?spm=a2g0s.9042311.0.0.34684c4dUx5EOb)

 Development was done on a NodeMCU board.
 Any TFT with a 320x240 display that works with the TFT_eSPI library should work but has not been tested.

 ## Wiring

     Mini RST -> TFT RST
-Mini D0  -> TFT LED
-Mini D5  -> TFT SCK
+    Mini D0  -> TFT LED (for display brightness control, hope this is OK, just connect TFT LED to VCC if worried) Mini D5  -> TFT SCK
     Mini D6  -> TFT MISO (only required if screen grab feature required)
     Mini D7  -> TFT MOSI
     Mini D1  -> BME SCL
     Mini D2  -> BME SDA
     Mini D3  -> TFT DC

 Splice some wires and connect VCC on the TFT and BME to the Mini 3V3 pin.
 Do the same for GND to the Mini GND pin.